Gentrit851/Socket-Programming-NodeJS/README.md

 # Computer Networking Project 02 - Group #18

 ### General Info
-A [university](https://fiek.uni-pr.edu) team project organised by Computer Networking Subject.
+A [university](https://fiek.uni-pr.edu) team project organized by Computer Networking Subject.

 ## What's the project about?
-The project is about creating a programme that allows the communication between a Server and its Clients using sockets.
+The project is about creating a program that allows the communication between a Server and its Clients using sockets.

 ### Technologies
 The implementation of the program was made using NodeJS.